Fiscal Year 2021: Reimagining a Year of Recovery and Stabilization

 Caring for our affiliate partners was crucial throughout the pandemic.
 We launched Virtual Learning Labs and smaller cohort-based workshops, and we strengthened affiliates through Executive Coaching and Executive Leadership Circles that focused on organizational strategy, Board development, and fundraising.
 For the first time this year, we awarded our first grant for evaluating and supporting an organization through the lens of racial justice and diversity.
 We also provided different capacity building grants to 118 total affiliate staff members to attend tailored programs.

 This year, we leaned into the newer addition to our model by distributing more Collaboration grants.
 These grants allowed our affiliates to collaborate together on new programs and initiatives.
 Here are collaborations:

-Center for All Abilities and Garden of Hope - A program using the creative arts (music and art therapy) will connect neurodiverse teens with teens who have undergone trauma, to develop skills in coping, self-esteem, self-expression, and social development.
+Center for All Abilities and Garden of Hope - A program using the creative arts (music and art therapy) connected neurodiverse teens with teens who have undergone trauma, to develop skills in coping, self-esteem, self-expression, and social development.

 Prison Fellowship and Young Life NYC - Participants and families were engaged in a year-round mentoring program.
 Two projected in-person sports clinics scheduled for Spring 2021 were postponed until city restrictions for large group gatherings are lifted and they can fully implement their programming timelines.

 Urban Hope and Beacon Christian Community Health Center - Beacon has provided COVID-19 vaccines to the elderly living in New York City Housing Authority (NYCHA) communities on Staten Island.